jmeehan16/sstore-doc/source/intro.rst

 	git clone http://github.com/jmeehan16/s-store.git

-2. Once you have Docker installed, you will then build the S-Store image.
+2. Once you have Docker installed, you can then build the S-Store image.
 In a terminal, change to the directory that you just cloned S-Store into, and run the following command.
 This will install all necessary packages, compile S-Store, and prepare the benchmark votersstoreexample by default.

 .. code-block:: bash